 The recovery story of Malaysian money

-When the currency exchange of Malaysia was at an alarming condition during the last trimester of 1998, Malaysian government took some emergency measures to handle the downfall.
+When the currency exchange of Malaysia was in an alarming condition during the last trimester of 1998, Malaysian government took some emergency measures to handle the downfall.
 On September 1998 the nation’s authority introduced several currency exchange control policies.
 The aim of these measures is to pull up the ringgit value to RM3.80 per USD.

 To achieve this ambitious target, Malaysian government started scrutinizing the stock exchange market of Malaysia.
 Then they red-marked the major bad loan receiver bodies and froze further loan issuances.
 Next, the government of the nation halted all possible channels of offshore currency transfer and froze all possible asset returning and selling opportunities for foreign business owners in Malaysia for a year.

 The key focus is to lower down international debts, which was slowly becoming a possibility.
 The debt started going low at around USD 42 billion, which is 59% of total Malaysian GDP.
-To support the non-performing loans (NPL) which was necessary to run and re-strengthen authentic businesses in Malaysia, the government established an asset-managing company.
+To support the non-performing loans (NPL) which were necessary to run and re-strengthen authentic businesses in Malaysia, the government established an asset-managing company.

-The scenario of currency exchange of Malaysia has shown a recovery from the beginning of year 2000.
+The scenario of currency exchange of Malaysia has shown recovery from the beginning of year 2000.
 So, Malaysian government liberalized some financial bodies to pump up economy and commerce of the nation.
 The wise initiatives kept the debt level low in the nation and kept the exchange rate of Malaysia with American dollar at a stable rate for past couple of years.

-Currently the nation is at a rapid growth in place of commerce and economy.
+Currently, the nation is at a rapid growth in place of commerce and economy.
 Of course, the peg of RM 3.80 against USD$1 went obsolete long times ago.
 The Malaysian Ringgit is currently at a rate of RM 4.21 per USD$1.

-However political turmoil in recent times put impacts on recent Malaysian currency.
+However political turmoil in recent times put impact on recent Malaysian currency.
 But until now, the up growing trade and commerce assure strong monetary stability.
 Unless there is some sudden national, political or environmental emergency, the Ringgit exchange rate in Malaysia against USA doesn’t have a reason to fall low in near future.

 The nation’s only stock exchange which is in Kuala Lumpur assures healthy investments and turnovers, once again, this might come up to be a positive influence for strengthening the Malaysian money against global currencies.